Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 Step 2: Select a Design

 With your purpose in mind, think about how you want your family tree to be laid out.
-You’ll have to consider any specifications that your software or printing service (see step 3) has.
+You’ll have to consider any specifications from your software or printing service (see step 3).
 But you can first think of your “ideal” family tree display, then choose a format and service based on that.

 You’re likely already using some sort of tree-building software or website to store your research.
 When properly used, these tools neatly organize your research and allow you to easily see your family tree in standard formats.
 We examine various software and online tree options here.